JohnAD/RJSON/JSON_DUPLICATE_NAMES.md

 ## Data Type Background

 JSON is not a "Data Type".
 Nor is it a "collection" in the Computer Science meaning of the word.
-It is meant to be a serialization of a data type that can contain values that have names.
+It is meant to be a serialization of a data that can contain values that have names.

 There are two data types in common usage for values-that-have-names.